 To receive a refund, retailers must return unsold instant scratch-off tickets to the Lottery any time before the game's end date.
 Therefore, receivables and cash collected in advance of these tickets being sold represent a contingent liability of the Lottery.
 A sales allowance estimate is made for the portion of the tickets that may be returned based on historical information on unsold tickets retailers returned and is reported as a reduction of the receivable balance.
 For more information on accounts receivable, see Note 4.

-The Due from Other State Programs increased in FY 2019-20 from \$0 to \$8.3 million primarily as a result of transfers of general purpose revenue (GPR) from the General Fund to the Lottery Fund.
-For more information on Due from Other State Programs, see Note 4.
-For more information on General Fund transfers, see Note 14.
+Due from other state programs represents amounts due to the Lottery Fund from the General Fund.
+For more information on due from other state programs, see Note 4.
+For more information on General Fund transfers, see Note 12.